uiceds/syllabus/manuscript.md

 Each group member should perform and submit their own EDA.
 However, as detailed below, part of each student's score is based on the diversity of approaches taken by the different members of each project group, and part of each student's score is based on the average score of all members of the group.
+(Group members that do not submit the assignment will not be included in the overall average.)
 So it is in the best interest of group members to work together to ensure that a variety of different approaches are represented by the individual submissions, and to ensure that the individual submissions are all of high quality.

 ##### Exploratory data analysis rubric